robur-coop/miragevpn-spec/README.md

 ## Implementation choices

-We do not support all features of OpenVPN - while we strive to support more features, some of the features we will never support:
+We do not support all features of OpenVPN currently.
+While we strive to support more features, there are features we don't plan to support:

 ### Compression